-- Stay calm and try not to show shock or disbelief - Listen carefully to what they are saying - Be sympathetic (I'm sorry that this has happened to you') - Be aware of the possibility that medical evidence might be needed - Tell the person that: - They did the right thing to tell you You are treating the information seriously.
-It was not their fault You are going to inform the appropriate person You/ will take steps to protect and support them - Record and report the disclosure in line with the Procedure
+- Stay calm and try not to show shock or disbelief - Listen carefully to what they are saying - Be sympathetic (I'm sorry that this has happened to you') - Be aware of the possibility that medical evidence might be needed - Tell the person that: - > They did the right thing to tell you - > You are treating the information seriously.
+It was not their fault - > You are going to inform the appropriate person - > You/ will take steps to protect and support them. - Record and report the disclosure in line with the procedure,

-Do Not:
+Do not:

-- Press the person for more details; this will be done at a later date - Stop someone who is freely recalling significant events (Don't say 'hold on, we'll come back to that later'; they may not tell you or anybody else again) - Do not promise to keep secrets; you cannot keep this kind of information to yourself - Make promises you cannot keep (Such as 'This will never happen to you again') - Contact the alleged abuser - Be judgemental - Pass on the information other than to those with a legitimate 'need-to-know' under this Policy and Procedure
+- Press the person for more details; this will be done at a later date - Stop someone who is freely recalling significant events (Don't say 'hold on, we'll come back to that later'; they may not tell you or anybody else again). - Do not promise to keep secrets; you cannot keep this kind of information to yourself. - Make promises you cannot keep (Such as 'This will never happen to you again'). - Contact with the alleged abuser unless they are also a u3a member and it is necessary to do so to safeguard other members and/or the alleged abuser. - Be judgemental. - Pass on the information other than to those with a legitimate 'need-to-know' under this policy and procedure.

-In your record of the disclosure:
+In your record of disclosure -